-Want to go where hordes of tourists haven't yet traveled?
-You're not alone.
-Vacations to unspoiled destinations are growing in popularity.
-These locations are filled with gorgeous scenery, beautiful beaches, astonishing amounts of wildlife, and opportunities for soft adventure.
+Choose to take the route less-traveled on your next trip.
+Vacations to unspoiled destinations are some of today’s most sought after experiences.
+These locations are filled with beautiful beaches, astonishing amounts of wildlife, and a wealth of opportunities for discovery and adventure.

-* The Islands of Tahiti.
+2. The Islands of Tahiti.
 Paul Gauguin Cruises' luxury cruise ship, the m/s Paul Gauguin, is one of the best ways to explore the stellar landscapes, culture, history, and natural wonders found in Tahiti, French Polynesia and the South Pacific.
 This ship was specifically designed for the shallower waters found in this region, so guests are able to visit smaller ports that aren't available on larger ships.
-Although all of the line's Tahiti & South Pacific itineraries are excellent choices for exploring this relatively untouched region, the best option for voyaging to remote destinations are the 10-night Society Islands & Tuamotus sailings.
+Although all of the line's Tahiti & South Pacific itineraries are excellent choices for exploring this relatively untouched region, some of the best options for voyaging to remote destinations are Paul Gauguin Cruises’ 10-night Society Islands & Tuamotus sailings.
 Guests on this extensive itinerary visit lush Huahine, breathtaking Bora Bora, Rangiroa - home to tiny villages and black pearl farms, and Fakarava, designated by UNESCO as a nature reserve.
 Other stops include tiny, exclusive Taha'a and lovely Moorea.
-For more information, visit http://www.pgcruises.com.
+For more information, visit https://www.pgcruises.com.